Introduction to Machine Learning in Smart Cities

 Applications of Predictive Maintenance in Urban Infrastructure

 Predictive maintenance, powered by machine learning, revolutionizes the management of urban infrastructure.
-Using data collected from various urban assets—such as bridges, roads, and public transportation systems—ML models can predict failures before they occur.
+Using data collected from various urban assets—such as bridges, roads, and public transportation systems—machine learning models can predict failures before they occur.
 This predictive capability allows city planners to allocate resources efficiently, addressing maintenance issues proactively rather than reactively.
-For instance, ML algorithms analyzing real-time traffic and infrastructure data can forecast when specific components require servicing, thus extending their lifespan and enhancing public safety.
+For instance, machine learning algorithms analyzing real-time traffic and infrastructure data can forecast when specific components require servicing, thus extending their lifespan and enhancing public safety.

 Monitoring Urban Changes for Sustainability